bitshares/dev.bitshares.works/core/wallet/cli_wallet.md

    - Successfully Build or compile (cli_wallet)

-In this dection, we show you two example patterns of the command lines.
+In this section, we show you two example patterns of the command lines.
 The first one, we use the public API server node to connect the cli_wallet and also open Websocket RPC or RPC-HTTP ports.
 The cli_wallet opens a RPC port for Wallet operations (i.e., spend, buy, sel...).
 The second one, we use an IP address (localhost) and also open the port for HTTP-RPC.

 After connect to the wallet either way, you will get `>>> new`.
 Then, we can do the same steps to proceed this example.